Abstr4ctz/Relixer/README.md

 /relixerls<br/>
 # To Do List:<br/>
 Currently will still swap relic but not cast if you are facing your back to the target.
+Add Totem of Earthstorm and Totem of the Calming River.